The concurrent model: studying and working simultaneously

 Sometimes it is difficult to find a job before starting your studies.
 For example, because you are an international student living abroad which makes it hard to have job interviews.
 If you find a job later and you work 32 hours a week, it is not a problem.
 In that case, you can still obtain the required 840 hours of professional experience.

-- Employment takes place on the basis of a employment contract which includes the amount of hours per week, the length of the contract and the salary;
+- Employment takes place through an employment contract stating the number of hours to be worked per week, the length of the contract and the remuneration;

 - Both the three-party agreement and the employment contract are in the possession of the employer as well as the educational institution;

-- The labour contract is registered with the UWV (Employee Insurance Agency) in advance via the notification form of the Ministry of Social Affairs and Employment;
+- The labour contract is registered with the UWV (Employee Insurance Agency) in advance via the notification form of the Ministry of Social Affairs and Employment.
+The employer has to fill in the form and send it to the UWV.

 - The student is paid in compliance with the collective labour agreement.